KatrixReloaded/SoliditySecurityNotes/EVM_NOTES.md

 - `CODECOPY` stores the runtime code in memory on-chain.
 It takes the top 3 values from stack, the top one being the byte offset in memory where result will be copied, the next one being the offset in code from where we need to start copying and the third one being the byte size to copy.
 - `CALLDATASIZE` pushes the byte size of the calldata to stack.
 - `SWAP1` swaps the places of the value on top of the stack with the value right below it.
 Similarly, `SWAP2` swaps the places of the value on top of the stack and the value third in stack, and so on.
+- **Note:** Go through EVM precompiles, which are special addresses bundled with EVM to perform certain tasks.
+You can see them in some bytecodes with hardcoded addresses or `STATICCALL`s.

 ### Huff
 - Commands-